 Jetpack is a plugin developed by Automattic, made up of a bunch of useful modules..
 However, some of these modules require a connection to WordPress.com.
 You also can’t use one or two modules unless Jetpack as a whole is installed.
 I decided to challenge myself to see how many plugins it would take to mimic the functionality bundled with Jetpack.
 As you’ll find out, not every module can be replicated in a plugin.

 WordPress.com Stats – WordPress.com Stats makes the most popular metrics easy to understand through a clear and attractive interface.
 WordPress.com stats was merged into Jetpack in favor of the stand alone plugin.
-As an alternative, you can try WP-Stats-Dashboard or Google Analytics.
+As an alternative, you can try Google Analytics.

 Publicize – Publicize automatically shares links to published articles on networks connected to the plugin.
 The networks supported are LinkedIn, Facebook, Twitter, Tumblr, and Patch.
 1-click Retweet/Share/Like is able to push out links to over 30 social networks, including the ones supported by Publicize.
 NextScripts: Social Networks Auto-Poster is another plugin that can automatically post links to a number of social networks.